 Racing, football betting and the Mark Six lottery are operated as separate entities.
 The Club also provides a wide range of exclusive leisure facilities for its Members.
 These fall under a separate company, financed entirely by Members' subscriptions and fees.

 The Club is directed by a 12-strong Board of Stewards, headed by a Chairman, who provide their services gratis.
-Day to day management is conducted by a Board of Management of nine Executive Directors and two Directors, headed by the Club's Chief Executive Officer.
+The Board of Management, headed by the Club's Chief Executive Officer, undertakes the implementation of strategy and the day-to-day operations of the Club.